Understanding How Natural Shorelines Reduce Flood Risk

 Project Resources

-The Nature Conservancy, George Mason University, and Maryland Department of Natural Resources are working together to understand how nature can help protect coastal communities from storm and flood impacts as sea levels rise.
-Results will help shape decisions about where the state and its natural resource partners conserve, restore or enhance wetlands, submerged aquatic vegetation and shorelines to enhance community resilience.
-Funding for this three-year study is provided by the NOAA Ecological Effects of Sea Level Rise Program.
+The Nature Conservancy, George Mason University, and Maryland Department of Natural Resources worked together to understand how nature can help protect coastal communities from storm and flood impacts as sea levels rise.
+Results will help shape decisions about where the state and its natural resource partners conserve, restore or enhance wetlands, submerged aquatic vegetation (SAV) and shorelines to enhance community resilience.
+Funding for this four-year study was provided by the NOAA Ecological Effects of Sea Level Rise Program.

 ABOUT THE PROJECT